-Our genealogy collection is housed in the Ohio Room, which is located on the Library’s main floor.
-All materials in the Ohio Room are for reference only and do not circulate, but photocopiers and microfilm reader/printers are available for your use.
-The Ohio Room is open to the public during regular library hours.
+Our genealogy collection is housed in our Local History Room, located on the Library’s second floor.
+All materials in the Local History Room are for reference only and do not circulate, but photocopiers and microfilm reader/printers are available for your use.
+The Local History Room is open to the public during regular library hours.

-The Library subscribes to Ancestry Library Edition, HeritageQuest Online and New England Ancestors (Main Branch Access Only).
-These Internet services may be accessed from any public Internet workstation in the main and branch libraries.
-They can also be accessed through our wireless connection the main library.
-Heritage Quest Online may be accessed from home.
-You can find links for these resources on our main Genealogy page.
+The Library subscribes to Ancestry Library Edition (available only in-library).
+This service may be accessed from any public computer workstation in the main and branch libraries, or through our wireless network.
+You can find the link for this resource on our main Genealogy page.

 Birth and death records 1867-1908